KaoutharAkha/alx-system_engineering-devops/0x02-shell_redirections/README.md

- This is for  Confused smiley
+This is about  Confused smiley